AlexLabram/Bonsai/WGCourse/README.md

 I would very much like to produce a re-useable resource here, rather than yet another pile of personal notes.
 Ideally the end-game would be to put together a reasonably comprehensive resource, a la Wikibooks, at least for the basics.
 (Alternatively, there's a pay-what-you-want site for technical books... which I've forgotten the URL of.
 D'oh.)

 Relatedly, I will probably end up licensing this under [CC-BY](https://choosealicense.com/licenses/cc-by-4.0/) or similar... but I can't commit to that yet because the repository may temporarily include more stringently-licensed files (e.g. scanned images from books used as placeholders) until I can replace them with my own content.
 In the meantime, please drop me a line if you would like to reuse anything; it is almost certain that I'll say yes.

+...As of 2024, I've surrendered to the need to produce a pretty Powerpoint deck in addition to any long-form writing.
+The desire to bookify this remains, but it does make it easier to keep track of the big picture.
+The below to-do list has not yet been updated.

 ### To do
 + Finish first draft of outline